Agawam, Oklahoma

 Agawam is a ghost town in Grady County, Oklahoma.
+Multiple abandoned houses remain in the town.

+Geography

+Agawam is located adjacent to US Highway 81, near the junction with County Road 1490.

 History

-Agawam was founded around 1909, when its post office was built; the post office closed in 1918.
+Agawam was founded around 1909, when its post office was built.
+Agawam was named after a Native American village in New England.
+The community was located on the main line of the Rock Island Railroad.

 On 19 October 1915, two Rock Island Railroad trains collided head-on here, a southbound passenger train and a northbound freight train, resulting in seven fatalities and numerous injuries; engineer William Powell was blamed for the accident.

+The Agawam post office closed in 1918.

 In October 1922, it was announced that Agawam, located on the main line of the Rock Island Railroad, would become a shipping point for a gas field in Grady County, due to its location: four miles from the Oklahoma Gas Company's pumping station.
 Agawam was described as a "new oil town" in 1923, when an auction of town lots was held.

 A gymnasium was completed in 1935.
 In 1955, Agawam had a grade school with a "small enrollment", but it was large enough to field a very good girls' basketball team that, over the course of three years, had amassed 90 wins against four losses, despite usually only having seven players.

-Agawam's population was 35 in 1960.